d3/d3-shape/README.md

 <img src="https://raw.githubusercontent.com/d3/d3-shape/master/img/centroid-circular-sector.png" width="250" height="250"><img src="https://raw.githubusercontent.com/d3/d3-shape/master/img/centroid-annular-sector.png" width="250" height="250">

-This is **not the geometric center** of the arc, which may be outside the arc; this method is merely a convenience for positioning labels.
+Note that this is **not the geometric center** of the arc, which may be outside the arc; this method is merely a convenience for positioning labels.

 <a name="arc_innerRadius" href="#arc_innerRadius">#</a> <i>arc</i>.<b>innerRadius</b>([<i>radius</i>])